 Also, include such items as foreign language fluency with reference to the spoken and written levels, computer skills and hobbies.

 List your Work Experience - whether you worked part-time or full-time.
 For each position, provide starting and leaving dates, reason(s) for leaving, the name, location and focus of each company.
 Include concise details of what the job entailed, your title and responsibilities emphasizing areas relevant to the position for which you are applying.
 Make sure that there are no “gaps” (periods of unemployment) in your CV/resume.
-However, if “gaps” exists, ensure to mention the reason.
+However, if “gaps” exist, ensure to mention the reason.
 If your CV/resume has a large gap, explain why the gap exists and what you did during that period.
-For part time jobs, explain why you did not seek full time employment.
+For part-time jobs, explain why you did not seek full-time employment.